 The Royal Engineers’ Building on the east side of the lock was converted into a private residence in 1868.
 In 1901, the rail line from Ottawa to Hull, by way of the Interprovincial Bridge, was built with the railroad terrace actually going through a portion of this old building.
 Vibrations from passing trains caused extensive damage to the building and it was torn down in 1911-12.
 The foundations of this building can still be seen next to the locks.

-In 1832, after Colonel By returned to England, the new Superintending Engineer of the Rideau, Major Daniel Bolton (later Lt.
-Colonel Bolton) took up residence in Colonel By's house located in what is now known as Majors Hill Park (named after Major Bolton).
-In 1842, his replacement, Lt.
-Colonel Thompson, took up residence in this house.
-In 1849, the house burned to the ground.
+In 1832, after Colonel By returned to England, the new Superintending Engineer of the Rideau, Captain Daniel Bolton (promoted to Major in 1838) took up residence in Colonel By’s house located in what is now known as Major's Hill Park (named after Major Bolton).
+The house burned to the ground on October 5, 1848.
 It was never rebuilt.
 Today you can see the excavated foundation and interpretive panels for the house.

 The old Sappers Bridge was taken down in 1912.
 A testimony to the quality of its construction was that initial attempts at blasting failed to damage the bridge, and it had to be brought down by repeatedly dropping a large weight onto the bridgeworks.

-A defensible lockmaster's house was built about 1859 but it was torn down in 1876 when Majors Hill Park was created.
+A defensible lockmaster’s house was built about 1859 but it was torn down in 1875 when Major's Hill Park was created.
 The Chateau Laurier Hotel now sits on the former site of this house.

 The stone building that stands at the head of the locks was built in 1884 for use as offices for the lockmaster and the toll collector.

-Bytown was incorporated as a town on January 1, 1850, then officially renamed as Ottawa in 1855 and chosen as the site of Canada's Parliament.
-In 1859 the buildings on Barracks Hill were removed to make way for the construction of the new Parliament Buildings.
-Barracks Hill is now known as Parliament Hill.
+Bytown was incorporated as a town on January 1, 1850, then officially renamed as Ottawa in 1855 and chosen as the site of Canada’s Parliament.
+In 1859 the buildings on Barrack Hill were removed to make way for the construction of the new parliament buildings.
+Barrack Hill is now known as Parliament Hill.